rcmaniac25/stethoscope/Docs/Tasks.md

 ## Tasks

+Sub-100 Day Crunch:
+- ListStorage's Entries will get an exception or completed whenever an entry is added.
+Need this to work multi-threaded (might require a custom implementation of an Observable instead of ToObservable)
+- (on an independent thread) Analyze logs to try and figure out what some logs are (can I do word counting or whatever the term is to determine similar syntax).
+Time box, and if no good results are found, then work on log templates to gather contents of logs
+- Try to build additional attributes.
+Such as a common ID or count of some element
+- Start trying to correlate additional attributes together.
+Possibly try to make common processes (fun=a, fun=b, fun=c; 48 times. fun=a, fun=b, fun=d, fun=c; 10 times. fun=a, fun=b, {branch if "args" contains "alt=true"} to d, fun=c). <-- Hard... could be a fun attempt
+- Either a txt print out or maybe a GUI that will update with stats
+- Iteration through stats (ex. find ID = "steve") and then display results and possibly indicate where things deviated (such as the above "fun=d" example) and other IDs where the same thing happened

 What needs to get done.
 Should make some of them tickets... (some of these may be trains-of-thought)
 - Process bigger logs
 	- May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread